 As a professional corporation in California, you’re legally required to maintain a record of significant business decisions.
 You should have a physical copy safely stored in your office or other secure location, and it’s also a good idea to have a digital backup version.

-6. Designate a California professional corporation board of directors
+6. Designate a California PC board of directors

 As you register your business as a professional corporation in California, it’s a good time to appoint its initial directors.
 As the owner and shareholder, it’s your duty to document these appointments and file this record as an incorporator’s statement.
 All directors need to hold the appropriate licensing.
 Your bylaws should also outline electing new directors, particularly at annual general meetings or other designated dates.